 So is it helping my golf?
 Well, I would have to say yes.
 I am able to swing through the ball much easier and without any of the restrictions I have been used too.
 It also enables a better rolling over of the hands and arms rather than coming out of the shot as my hips used to do when they gave up turning half way through the follow-through.

 The biggest benefit is just having a back that does not feel as tight anymore, both playing golf and generally in day to day life.
-I recently played at the Woburn Marquess course and walking down the fairway feeling relaxed and free enabled me to enjoy the day so much more.
+I recently played and walking down the fairway feeling relaxed and free enabled me to enjoy the day so much more.

 I have done other exercise programs before, but because this is golf specific I find it easier to be motivated to actaully do it as it has a purpose, but the benefits are being felt throughout my everyday life too.